Coke R. Stevenson: Historiography

-Stevenson's character became a subject of historical discussion after the publication of Means of Ascent, the second volume of Robert Caro's best-selling biography of Lyndon Johnson, which covers the disputed 1948 election.
+Stevenson's character became a subject of historical discussion after the publication of Means of Ascent, the second volume of Robert Caro's biography of Lyndon Johnson, which covers the disputed 1948 election.
 Caro portrayed Stevenson as an honorable statesman and reluctant office-seeker, in contrast to the venal and intensely ambitious Johnson.

 According to Johnson biographer Robert Dallek, "Coke Stevenson was a terribly reactionary man.
 First of all, on civil rights, in 1942, a black Texan was lynched in Texarkana and Stevenson gave very little public response against this.
 And when he was asked privately about it, his comment was, "'You know ... these Negroes sometimes do things which provoke whites to such violence.'"